Hard Boiled: Home media

 A laserdisc edition of Hard Boiled was released by The Criterion Collection in December 1995.
 A region free DVD of Hard Boiled was released by The Criterion Collection on 10 July 1998.
 A second Region 1 DVD of the film was released by Fox Lorber.
 Fox Lorber released the film as a stand-alone release and as a double feature with The Killer on 3 October 2000.
 The most recent Region 1 release of Hard Boiled was from Dragon Dynasty, who released a two disc DVD of the film on 24 July 2007.
 The collector's edition of the PlayStation 3 version of the video game Stranglehold, which served as a sequel to Hard Boiled, includes a remastered version of the film on the game disc, but it can only be played on a PlayStation 3 system.

 For decades after going out of print on home media, the film was unavailable in Western territories due to rights issues with the film catalog of co-producer Golden Princess.
 Woo said in 2023 that the film, along with The Killer, could not be re-released without the approval of the rights holders.
 In early 2025, Shout!
 Studios acquired the worldwide rights (excluding select Asian countries) to the 156-film Golden Princess film catalog, with intentions to make the films available via both physical media and streaming platforms.
+A 4K UHD edition of Hard Boiled was then released on 4 November 2025, quickly selling out.